dotnaonweh/solanaWallet-checker/README.md

 ```

 ## CREDIT
-- GMGN for providing the API used in this project.
+- [gmgn.ai](https://gmgn.ai/) for providing the API used in this project.